Southampton-RSG/2015-12-15-Southampton/novice/python/03-loops.md

 > *   Build a basic Python script and run it.
 > *   Track changes to a loop variable as the loop runs.
 > *   Track changes to other variables as they are updated by a for loop.
+> *   Write as basic Python script that uses loops

 ### Using loops to repeat things